Triple1996/tweet-recipe-finder/README.md

 >        c. export ACCESS_TOKEN='your_key_here'
 >
 >        d. export ACCESS_TOKEN_SECRET='your_key_here'
 >
->    #### **Do not forget to save the file and run the command: source project1.env**
+>        e. export API_KEY='your_key_here'
 >
->5.
+>    #### **Do not forget to save the file**
+>
+>7.
 Install tweepy by running the following, where the brackets indicate optional changes
 >    to the command you may have to run: [sudo] [/path/to/]pip[3] install tweepy
->6.
+>8.
 Install flask using the same process as above: [sudo] [/path/to/]pip[3] install flask
->7.
+>8.
+Install python-dotenv using the same process as above: [sudo] [/path/to/]pip[3] install python-dotenv
+>10.
+If running on Cloud9, that's it!
 Run python project.py
->8.
+>11.
 If on Cloud9, preview templates/index.html.
 This should successfully render the HTML!
->9.
+>12.
 Also on Cloud9, you may pop the preview out to view in browser.
+>13.
+If you want to deploy this app onto Heroku, you must first register for an account at: https://signup.heroku.com/login
+>14.
+Install heroku by running npm install -g heroku
+>15.
+Run the following lines:
+>
+>        a. heroku login -i
+>        b. heroku create
+>        c. git push heroku master
+>
+>16.
+Navigate to your new heroku site
+>17.
+Add your secret keys (from project1.env) by going to https://dashboard.heroku.com/apps and clicking on your app.
+>     Click on settings, scroll down to "Config Vars", click "reveal config vars" and add each key:value pair.
+>     The config var names should be:
+>
+>        KEY
+>        KEY_SECRET
+>        TOKEN
+>        TOKEN_SECRET
+>
+>18.
+Configure requirements.txt with all requirements needed to run your app (For this repo it is already filled in)
+>19.
+Configure Procfile with the command needed to run your app (For this repo it is already filled in)
+>20.
+To debug, you can use heroku log --tail

 # Questions: